petkivim/embed-google-map-for-confluence/README.md

 * Set map border size.
 * Display a link to show the map in full-screen via the Google Maps service.

+The plugin is available free of charge on Atlassian Marketplace at: https://marketplace.atlassian.com/plugins/com.pkrete.embed-google-map/server/overview.